 When I was growing up, I wanted to be an archeologist.
-I loved history and the thought of uncovering temples and tombs in jungles excited me.
-I used to read books on Greek and Roman history and have discussions with my history teacher, even as young as 13.
-In short, I was huge a geek from the get go.
-Being such a huge history geek, visiting Pompeii, the city destroyed by Mount Vesuvius in 79 A.D, as always been high on my list of things to do.
+I loved history, and the thought of uncovering temples and tombs in jungles excited me.
+I used to read books on Greek and Roman history and have discussions with my history teach-er, even as young as 13.
+In short, I was a huge geek from the get-go.
+Being such a huge history geek, visiting Pompeii, the city destroyed by Mount Vesuvius in 79 AD, has always been high on my list of things to do.
 The falling ash came so quickly it preserved the city just as it was.
-It is a place frozen in time.
+It’s a place frozen in time.

-This year, I finally got to see it and I was glad I did.
-I’ve traveled the world and seen plenty of marvelous ruins but this is one of the best.
-The buildings, the frescoes, the streets, the pots, the bodies- everything is so well preserved.
-And, even though a lack of upkeep has taken its toll on the site, I still found it a marvelous place to spend the day.
-My only hope is that the Italian government will get its act together to keep this site from falling into even more disrepair.
+This year, I finally got to see it.
+I’ve traveled the world and seen plenty of marvelous ruins, but this is one of the best.
+The buildings, the frescoes, the streets, the pots, the bodies—everything is so well preserved.
+And even though a lack of upkeep has taken its toll on the site, I still found it a fascinating place to spend the day.
+My only hope is that the Italian government will get its act together to keep this site from falling into further disrepair.

 Located near Naples, Italy, Pompeii takes a full day to see.
-If you truly want to indulge your inner Indiana Jones and visit every building here not just walk around, schedule an extra half day.
-I saw a lot on my full day here but there was even more that I missed.
-With some much to see what should you see, especially if you can’t come back a second day?
-Here are some of what I thought were the highlights of Pompeii:
+If you truly want to indulge your inner Indiana Jones and visit every building here, schedule an extra half day.
+I saw a lot on my full day, here but there was even more that I missed.
+With that in mind, what should you see, especially if you can’t come back a second day?
+Here are some highlights of Pompeii:

-The brothel is a tiny house with stone beds and scenes of the acts you can pay for.
-It’s ancient porn and is one of the most visited houses in all of Pompeii.
+The brothel is a tiny house with stone beds and scenes of the acts customers could pay for.
+It’s ancient porn and is one of the most-visited houses in all of Pompeii.
 (Probably back then too!)